-Insider trading is a possibly one of the more well-known methods of SEC fraud.
-In these situations, an insider uses knowledge he is privy to due to his position, when making purchasing and selling decisions in the stock market.
+Insider trading is possibly one of the more well-known methods of SEC fraud.
+In these situations, an insider uses knowledge they are privy to due to their position, when making purchasing and selling decisions in the stock market.
 For example, an insider at a pharmaceutical company may fail to disclose information and data acquired from clinical trials that may negatively impact the company’s stock price and then use this information to trade on the stock market.

 Another large area of SEC fraud occurs through third parties.
 These parties spread fabricated and misleading information to artificially inflate the price of stock that the scammer intends to sell at a profit.
 This is referred to as a “pump and dump” scheme.

 - Insider Trading;

 - High yield investment fraud;

 - Hedge fund fraud;